Welcome to the North Carolina Renaissance Faire!

 Tartan Day – April 9 & 10

 Tartan Day in the Official celebration of Scottish heritage and culture.
 Celebrated April 6 of each year, it has been recognized as an official day by the US Congress.
-To Learn more about Tartan Day and Scottish Heritage, please follow the link below.
+To Learn more about Tartan Day and Scottish Heritage.

 Tartan Day at NCRF

 We are the Official Tartan Day Celebration for the Triangle!

 So, don your kilt, wear your tartan, and come out to celebrate your Scottish Heritage.
 Everyone’s a Scot on Tartan Day!

 Highland Games – April 9 Amateur and Professional Highland Game Athletes Compete

 April 10 Amateurs and Past Professional Highland Game Athletes let you have a try at the Games.